Rishika70/Netfilx_movies_and_TV_shows_clustering/README.md

 ## Industry Uses:

 **Media and Entertainment:**
-*   -Assist in content creation and programming strategies.
+*   - Assist in content creation and programming strategies.
 *   - Optimize user experience and engagement with personalization and recommendations.
 *   - Enhance user discovery of new content and facilitate content exploration.
   **Marketing and Advertising:**